 The Castleton Town Plan is a framework and guide for reaching community goals.
-It also attempts to balance the wide range of competing interests and demands found in the town, to coordinate the pattern of development, the use of important natural resources and to address both current and long-term needs.
 The policies and programs stated within this comprehensive plan were developed to preserve and protect the town's assets while providing a future vision for town officials, businesses, and citizens of Castleton.

-The Plan should be used in a variety of ways.
-First and foremost, the Plan should be a basis for community programs and decision-making.
+The Plan should be a basis for community programs and decision-making.
 For example, it should influence the town's budget and capital expenditures, community development efforts, and natural resource protection initiatives.
 As required by law, it should also serve as a foundation for local land use controls such as zoning, subdivision, and health regulations.
-Furthermore, the Plan should be given full effect in all appropriate regulatory proceedings, such as Act 250.
+In terms of its significance in relation to State land use controls and growth policy, the Plan plays a key role.
+Vermont's Act 250 includes a provision for a review procedure through which all applications for a subdivision and development must pass.
+Furthermore, the Plan should be given full effect in all appropriate regulatory proceedings, such as Act 250, and Title 30, Section 248.